fbpx

 How Elastomeric Paint Prevents Water Penetration, Eliminates Cracks and Offers a Durable Line of Defense for Exterior Finishes

 Water penetration is a building’s worst enemy.
-Stucco, exterior insulation finishing systems (EIFS), concrete and masonry are prone to cracking in climates with extreme temperature changes, and if water penetrates these cracks, serious and costly repairs often result.
-One great preventative maintenance product for exterior stucco, EIFS, concrete and masonry walls is elastomeric paint.
+Stucco, exterior insulation finishing systems (EIFS), concrete, and masonry are prone to cracking in climates with extreme temperature changes, and if water penetrates these cracks, serious and costly repairs often result.
+One great preventative maintenance product for exterior stucco, EIFS, concrete, and masonry walls is elastomeric paint.

 All buildings need to be painted every 7-10 years, and hairline cracks need to be touched up as they appear.
-However, with regular paint, cracks will come back and may allow for water penetration between touch ups.
+However, with regular paint, cracks will come back and may allow for water penetration between touch-ups.
 While elastomerics are more expensive than high-quality commercial and residential paints, they offer superior durability and a waterproof barrier making them a wise choice for added protection.

 If a building’s weather barrier is intact, water that penetrates the exterior finish should weep out of a properly designed exterior finish system.
 If there are any deficiencies in the weather barrier, significant damage may result.
 Therefore, it is imperative to inspect exteriors and fix any barrier deficiencies.
+Here is a quick waterproofing checklist:

 Damage must be repaired before sealing, or the problem will become worse.
 If you are unsure about the level of damage, a firm such as ours or a waterproofing contractor should help you assess the damage and fix the problem.